andreipope/pxdocs-backup-old/content/install.md

 ## Install PX-Backup

-1. If you're installing PX-Backup alone -- without Portworx -- skip this step.
-If you do want to install PX-Backup with Portworx, you must first create a storage class on your Kubernetes cluster:
+1. If you're installing PX-Backup alone -- without {{< pxEnterprise >}} -- skip this step.
+If you do want to install PX-Backup with {{< pxEnterprise >}}, you must first [install Portworx](https://docs.portworx.com/portworx-install-with-kubernetes/), then create the following storage class on your Kubernetes cluster:

     ```text
     kind: StorageClass